kirilenkobm/kirilenkobm/README.md

 I'm the creator of [TOGA](https://github.com/hillerlab/TOGA), a bioinformatics tool that integrates gene annotation with orthology inference at scale.
 You can read more about it in this [Science publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10193443/).

 ### 📱 Papper
 I'm also a developer of the Papper iOS app.
-Papper is currently in open beta, and you can download it [here](https://testflight.apple.com/join/1EsWRgz7).
+Papper is currently in open beta.
 For more information, visit the [Papper website](https://papper.co).

 ## 💻 Skills
 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat-square&logo=python&logoColor=white)